kms54321/English-Translation-for-Baidu-Wangpan/README.md

 ﻿## panfanyi

-Translate the [Baidu Netdisk （百度网盘）][pan] Windows application to other languages.
+Translate Baidu Netdisk (Wangpan) for Windows to other languages.

 ### How it works